-- 4.1.
+4.1.
 Maximum Number of Shares Available; Certain Restrictions on Awards.
 Subject to adjustment as provided in Section 4.3 of the Plan, the maximum number of shares of Common Stock that will be available for issuance under the Plan will be 4,000,0001), and the maximum number of shares of Common Stock that will be available for issuance in connection with Incentive Stock Options is a 4,000,000(2).
-The shares available for issuance under the Plan may, at the election of the Committee, be either treasury shares or shares authorized but unissued, and, if treasury shares are used, all references in the Plan to the issuance of shares will, for corporate law purposes, be deemed to mean the transfer of shares from treasury. - (1) Subject to stockholder approval of the proposed amendment to the 2019 Plan, the number of shares available for issuance under the Plan will be increased to 4,000,000. - (2) Subject to stockholder approval of the proposed amendment to the 2019 Plan, the number of shares available for issuance in connection with Incentive Stock Options under the Plan will be increased to 4,000,000. - 4.2.
+The shares available for issuance under the Plan may, at the election of the Committee, be either treasury shares or shares authorized but unissued, and, if treasury shares are used, all references in the Plan to the issuance of shares will, for corporate law purposes, be deemed to mean the transfer of shares from treasury.

+(1) Subject to stockholder approval of the proposed amendment to the 2019 Plan, the number of shares available for issuance under the Plan will be increased to 4,000,000.

+(2) Subject to stockholder approval of the proposed amendment to the 2019 Plan, the number of shares available for issuance in connection with Incentive Stock Options under the Plan will be increased to 4,000,000.

+4.2.
 Accounting for Incentive Awards.
 Shares of Common Stock that are issued under the Plan or that are subject to outstanding Incentive Awards will be applied to reduce the maximum number of shares of Common Stock remaining available for issuance under the Plan; provided, however, that shares subject to an Incentive Award that lapses, expires, is forfeited (including issued shares forfeited under a Restricted Stock Award) or for any reason is terminated unexercised or unvested or is settled or paid in cash or any form other than shares of Common Stock will automatically again become available for issuance under the Plan.
-To the extent that the exercise price of any Option and/or associated tax withholding obligations are paid by tender or attestation as to ownership of Previously Acquired Shares, or to the extent that such tax withholding obligations are satisfied by withholding of shares otherwise issuable upon exercise of the Option, only the number of shares of Common Stock issued net of the number of shares tendered, attested to or withheld will be applied to reduce the maximum number of shares of Common Stock remaining available for issuance under the Plan.
+To the extent that the exercise price of any Option and/or associated tax withholding obligations are paid by tender or attestation as to ownership of Previously Acquired Shares of Common Stock issued net of the number of shares tendered, attested to or withheld will be applied to reduce the maximum number of shares of Common Stock remaining available for issuance under the Plan.